-The student will gain an overview into the construction field in general.
-Students will learn basic skills needed for tool usage, using ladders and scaffolds safely.
-Construction Math will be reviewed.
-Students will also have the opportunity to complete the OSHA 10 online training certification.
+The student will have the opportunity to gain an overview into the construction field in general.
+Students will be introduced to the basic skills needed for tool usage, using ladders and scaffolds safely, as well as Construction Math.
+Students will also have the opportunity to complete the OSHA online training certification.